deliciousbrains/better-search-replace/README.txt

 2. After running a search/replace dry-run.

 == Changelog ==

+= 1.3.2 - January 3, 2018 =
+* Fix: Only one table searched on some environments (props @Ov3rfly)
+* Tweak: Update text in sidebar

 = 1.3.1 - September 14, 2017 =
 * Security: Check if data is serialized before unserializing it